 AP Physics is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, fluids, change, and conservation.
-Students passing the AP exam with a score of 3-5 receive college credit at most universities.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4, or 5 receive college credit at most colleges and universities.